Reviews You Can Rely On

 Appropriate Activity Chores

 The Baffin Impact is best for short distances and long days spent in very cold weather due to its substantial weight and bulk.
 Our size 13 pair weighed 6.42 pounds, the heaviest in our testing lineup.
 These are also not the most waterproof, with water entering the boot at the seams in testing, and they are some of the most expensive picks in the group.
 If you're looking for a more versatile boot that won't overheat your feet in milder winter weather, the Bogs Bozeman Tall is worth a gander.
 Our size 13 weighed 4.88 pounds, and they protected our feet in puddles up to 11.5 inches deep.
-Also, The North Face Chillkat and Danner Arctic both offer more traction than the Baffin, and our testers found them far more comfortable.
-While the Baffin Impact lacks the versatility of other options we tested, the level of warmth they provide can't be denied.
+Also, The North Face Chilkat and Danner Arctic offer more traction than the Baffin, and our testers found them far more comfortable.
+While the Baffin Impact lacks the versatility of other options, it provides more warmth than any model we have tested.

 Credit: Jeff Dobronyi